-(vi) Intra-group exposures: A bank shall make the following disclosures for the current year with comparatives for the previous year:
+(vi) Intra - group exposures: A bank shall make the following disclosures for the current year with comparatives for the previous year:

-- (a) Total amount of intra-group exposures - (b) Total amount of top 20 intra-group exposures - (c) Percentage of intra-group exposures to total exposure of the bank on borrowers / customers - (d) Details of breach of limits on intra-group exposures and regulatory action thereon, if any.
+- Total amount of intra-group exposures - Total amount of top 20 intra-group exposures - Percentage of intra-group exposures to total exposure of the bank on borrowers / customers - Details of breach of limits on intra-group exposures and regulatory action thereon, if any.

 (vii) Unhedged foreign currency exposure: A bank shall disclose its policies to manage currency induced credit risk.
-The bank shall also disclose the incremental provisioning and capital held by it towards this risk.